-National Book Month is an annual designation observed in October.
+Each October, National Book Month allows us to celebrate and expand our love of reading.
 As the warm temperatures start to leave us for the winter, it’s the perfect time to put on some cozy slippers, have a cup of tea (or wine) and curl up on the couch with a good book.
 It’s easy to get caught up in the busyness of everyday life and forget to enjoy the little things.
 Many of us put our relaxing hobbies like reading on the backburner, but this month, pick up a few new books and make time to read them.
 It’s a great hobby to get into!

 - It reduces stress.
 Reading has the power to take you to another place and help you forget about any stress going on in your life in the real world.
 Take a well-deserved break and sit down with a book.